Combining chains of Bayesian models with Markov melding: Introduction

-We now review Markov melding (Goudie \emph{et al.}, 2019) before detailing our proposed extension.
-As noted in the introduction, Markov melding is a method for combining \(\Nm\) submodels \(\pd_{1}(\phi, \psi_{1}, Y_{1}), \ldots, \pd_{\Nm}(\phi, \psi_{\Nm}, Y_{\Nm})\) which share the same \(\phi\).
-When the submodel prior marginals \(\pd_{\modelindex}(\phi)\) are identical, i.e.~\(\pd_{\modelindex}(\phi) = \pd(\phi)\) for all \(\modelindex\), it is possible to combine the submodels using \emph{Markov combination} (Dawid and Lauritzen, 1993; Massa and Lauritzen, 2010) Markov combination is not immediately applicable when submodel prior marginals are distinct, so Goudie \emph{et al.}~define a \emph{marginal replacement} procedure, where individual submodel prior marginals are replaced with a common marginal \(\pd_{\text{pool}}(\phi) = h(\pd_{1}(\phi), \ldots, \pd_{\Nm}(\phi))\) which is the result of a pooling function \(h\) that appropriately summarises all prior marginals (the choice of which is described below).
+Markov combination is not immediately applicable when submodel prior marginals are distinct, so Goudie \emph{et al.}~define a \emph{marginal replacement} procedure, where individual submodel prior marginals are replaced with a common marginal \(\pd_{\text{pool}}(\phi) = h(\pd_{1}(\phi), \ldots, \pd_{\Nm}(\phi))\) which is the result of a pooling function \(h\) that appropriately summarises all prior marginals (the choice of which is described below).
 The result of marginal replacement is

 Goudie \emph{et al.}~show that \(\pd_{\text{repl}, \modelindex}(\phi, \psi_{\modelindex}, Y_{\modelindex})\) minimises the Kullback--Leibler (KL) divergence between a distribution \(\q(\phi, \psi_{\modelindex}, Y_{\modelindex})\) and \(\pd_{\modelindex}(\phi, \psi_{\modelindex}, Y_{\modelindex})\) under the constraint that \(\q(\phi) = \pd_{\text{pool}}(\phi)\), and that marginal replacement is valid when \(\phi\) is a deterministic function of the other parameters in submodel \(\modelindex\).
 Markov melding joins the submodels via the Markov combination of the marginally replaced submodels